*PLEASE NOTE: We are healthcare equipment suppliers, and therefore are not qualified to give any clinical or medical advice.*

 Similarly, the Anti-Trendelenburg position is included in care beds to allow the individual’s legs to be lifted.
 This is especially useful for those who have conditions with restricted blood flow to the feet.

-But, like the history of the Trendelenburg position, these features have their downfalls.
-It is encouraged that patients do not spend large lengths of time in these positions.
+But, like the Trendelenburg position, these features have their downfalls, with patients advised to not spend large lengths of time in these positions.